 Framing Maine: Conversations with Storytellers and Imagemakers from the Pine Tree State

 Welcome to Framing Maine: Conversations with Storytellers and Imagemakers from the Pine Tree State.
-This series brings notable Mainers from many creative fields, including literature, art, music, media, and marketing, to the UMaine campus to talk about their life and careers.
+This series brings notable Mainers from many creative fields, including literature, art, music, and media, to the UMaine campus to talk about their life and careers.
 In each case, their work has helped create the popular image of Maine as a place of natural beauty and wildness, deep history, and local culture.
 The format of the series combines lecture, performance and conversation, with each event unique to the speaker(s) and topic.

 Previous Framing Maine Events